Sparks-And-Magic/AVShack/README.md

 The free version is limited to two hours of live streaming.

+WebTransport player has only been tested on Desktop Chrome and Firefox.

 ## Free Trial

 There is a 45 day free trial.